0xDEADFED5/xtermia/README.md

 - Really fast, does terminal stuff
 - Up/down arrow to scroll through command history
 - Start typing to see completion suggestions, use right arrow or Tab to accept the suggestion
+- You can hold Enter to spam commands now or type anything else to overwrite last command
 - Ctrl+C to copy, Ctrl+V to paste in addition to the right-click copy/paste
 - Clickable web links
 - Completion suggestions based on Evennia commands available at login